 Dependence is about letting go and creating more independence for the next generation.

-Planning is about making management changes with a timeline that meets expectations and is clearly defined regarding leadership roles and functions of the farm team.
+Planning is about making management changes with a timeline that meets expectations and is clearly defined regarding the leadership roles and functions of the farm team.

-Work life buoyancy is about putting family life on the priority list, and actually having systems in place to work well and also have time for play.
+Work-life buoyancy is about putting family life on the priority list, and actually having systems in place to work well and also have time for play.
 A stubborn farmer would say we “work first, then play.”
 Farmers with positive filters who understand polarities would say “we have work to do until Sunday, then we will play.
 The work will always be there.”

 Managing stubborn farmers takes curiosity to explore what filters are blocking new ways of thinking, and exploring the upsides of the issues that seem to cause grief on the farm.